What are tension headaches?

 Medicines used to prevent tension headaches include:

-Using other treatments along with medicines may help you stop a tension headache or prevent one.
+Some people find that some non-medicine treatments can help stop a tension headache or prevent one.

-If you decide to try one or more of these treatments, make sure your doctor knows.
-He or she may have advice on how to use other treatments safely.
-Other treatments for headaches include:
+If you decide to try one or more of these treatments, make sure that your doctor knows.
+He or she may have advice on how to use them safely.
+Some non-medicine treatments for headaches include:

 Author: Healthwise Staff